Get off dry land and take your 360-degree camera onto your local waterways.

 It might sound obvious, but speaking to RNLI volunteers it’s shocking how many people do none of these things!

 I’m looking for Trekkers to help capture new 360-degree water tours over the autumn, before the weather really turns.

 I can supply the waterproof 360-degree camera kit.
 You just need to supply the effort and mode of transport.

-If you have a great place on the water you want to capture a virtual tour of for others to enjoy, please apply to the Trek View camera loan program today – I have Trek Packs ready for Trekkers.
+If you have a great place on the water you want to capture a 360 map of for others to enjoy, please apply to the Trek View camera loan program today – I have Trek Packs ready for Trekkers.

 Sign up to receive new articles in your inbox as they published.